Vchekryzhov/html-to/README.md

 # Get Started
 ### Prepare your model
-1) do migrate string field for uploader
+add string field to youe model, for attach uploader

 and add start to your model, what you want use
 ``` ruby